RobertSkorpil/spispy/README.md

 ## Patch Format

-Injection patterns are programmed via the PROG command, which streams a complete patch buffer into the device's VFLASH memory.
+Injection patterns are programmed via the PROGRAM command, which streams a complete patch buffer into the device's VFLASH memory.
 The buffer consists of a sequence of **patch entries** (headers) followed by all replacement data.

 ### Entry Structure